Legend of Makai

-Legend of Makai (Japanese: Makai Densetsu) is an arcade video game from 1988.
-It was produced by Japanese video game manufacturer Jaleco.
+Legend of Makai (Japanese: Makai Densetsu) is a 1988 platform game developed by NMK and published by Jaleco for arcades.

 Gameplay

-Legend of Makai is an action/adventure platformer based in a fantasy setting.
+Legend of Makai is an action-adventure platformer based in a fantasy setting.
 The player controls a young warrior whose quest is to rescue a princess from an evil wizard.
 The warrior starts off with only a sword, but can purchase other weapons and magical items from shops.
 The gameplay consists finding one's way through non-linear levels, using keys to open doors and killing or avoiding various enemies.
 The player has a fixed amount of time to complete each level.

 Reception

-In Japan, Game Machine listed Legend of Makai on their September 1, 1988 issue as being the twenty-first most-successful table arcade unit of the month.
-Legend of Makai was favourably reviewed by Power Play's Martin Gaksch, who praised the game's mix of action and adventure, but also criticized the graphics.
+In Japan, Game Machine listed Legend of Makai as the 21st most successful table arcade unit of August 1988.
+Legend of Makai was favorably reviewed by Power Play's Martin Gaksch, who praised the game's mix of action and adventure but criticized the graphics.